ioanvlad/datasciencecoursera/CodeBook.md

 Ioan Vlad, Feb.
 2016

-This document amends the UCI HAR codebook provided in files:
+This document amends the original UCI HAR codebook provided in files:

 - activity_labels.txt
 - features_info.txt
 - features.txt
 - README.txt

-that are found in the UCI HAR zip archive, in order to describe processed data files UCI_HAR_merged.txt and UCI_HAR_merged_averaged.txt created by running run_analysis.R.
+that are included in the UCI HAR zip archive.
+These amendments are necessary in order to describe processed data files UCI_HAR_merged.txt and UCI_HAR_merged_averaged.txt created by running run_analysis.R for the purposes of this class project.

 The first two columns in the processed data files are SubjectID and Activity.
 The Activity names have been modified from the original activity_labels.txt by removing the space.